offGustavo/md-agenda.nvim/README.md

 ## Roadmap
 - Support for different calendars (low priority)
 - Support for remote markdown files in the views.
-A good way to show holidays and important events. (high priority)
+A good way to show events based on different calendars. (low priority)
 - Using regexp for folding instead of markers. (medium priority)
 - Showing tasks' completion times in the agenda view. (high priority)
 - Redesigning the habit and agenda views. (high priority)

-## Troubleshooting
-Currently, I only fix the bugs I encounter and do not test the every case.
-If you find a bug, please open an issue.
+- Tag support with filtering based on tags. (medium priority)

 ---